BenjaminLawson/PeerTunes/README.md

 # PeerTunes
-PeerTunes is a Peer-to-Peer social music experience for the browser.
+PeerTunes is a Peer-to-Peer social DJ'ing experience for the browser.
+Peers take turns playing songs and rate and chat about them.
 ### Development
  - Automatically build changes to src/main.js : `npm run-script watch`
  - Start local web server: `npm start`